1. The labs allowed me to assess my instructional strengths and weaknesses.

 "I gathered many good ideas from my fellow classmates, and

 some of their great ideas might help me in the future."
+"By teaching before my peers, I feel that I learned some

 different ways to teach that I had not thought of before